sun74/docs/src/content/1.7/modules/creation/module-translation/new-system.md

 You will be presented with a page that displays all the wordings for the selected module, grouped by translation domain.

-Once saved, translations are stored in the database in the table `ps_translations`.
+Once saved, translations are stored in the database in the table `ps_translation`.

 ## Creating translation dictionary files